smacdon22/dli_migration/README.md

 # dli_migration
-Python import of DLI Training to DLI-IDD dataverse
+Python import of DLI Training to DLI-IDD dataverse.
+As part of DLI presentation at IASSIST 2022 in Gothenburg, Sweden on June 8th, 2022 https://iassist2022.org/ https://dli-training.github.io/dli-tr/

 Takes CSV input, reformats into dataverse's JSON format and uploads datasets as drafts.
 Then uploads files to each dataset, updates their metadata, and publishes everything once uploaded as draft.